andriybyelikov/libsapling/README.md

 $ sudo make install
 ```

-You can then use them in your code like this.
+You can then use it in your code like this:

 ```
 #include <libsapling/dm/stack.h>